All Products

 API operations

-Tablestore provides API operations to manage search indexes and implement the features of search indexes.
-You can call the Search or ParallelScan operation to implement the features of search indexes.
+Tablestore provides API operations to manage search indexes and query data by using search indexes.
+You can call the Search or ParallelScan operation to query data.
 Most features that are provided by the two API operations are the same.
 However, to improve the performance and throughput, the ParallelScan operation does not provide some features of the Search operation.

 Category